-There are many responsibilities for directors to follow when they run their own company from ensuring the wellbeing of their staff to adhering to laws relating to such as health and safety.
+There are many responsibilities for directors to follow when they run their own company.
+From ensuring the wellbeing of their staff to always working in the best interest of the company.
+Some of these responsibilities fall directly under the law of Companies Act 2006.
 While most directors run their company well and honestly, there are some who, whether deliberately or not, don’t adhere to their responsibilities.

-- Keeping company records up to date and report any changes
+- Keeping company records up to date and reporting any changes.

 - Removing all conflicts of interest where possible and informing the other shareholders if you may personally benefit from a transaction the company is set to make.

 - Acting in the interests of the creditors particularly when insolvency is a potential threat.

 - Maintaining confidentiality with regard to the company’s affairs.